NicholasLYang/uptointerpretation/content/posts/how-big-could-rust-be.md

 # Why Not Rust?

 Indeed, that is a question worth asking.
 And in some cases there are quite reasonable answers.
-Rust doesn't support all of the same targets.
-It doesn't quite have the ultra-low level, super performant capabilities that C or C++ has.
+Rust doesn't support all of the same targets that C or C++ does.
+It doesn't quite have the ultra-low level, super performant capabilities of C or C++.
 The tooling story is good, but incomplete.
 The borrow checker does limit some common programming patterns.
-These issues can all be solved with time, but as of today they are still very much issues with Rust.
+These issues can all be solved with time, but as of today they are still very much concerns with Rust.

 Otherwise, there's the issue of inertia and ideology.
 A lot of people are sticking with C/C++ because that is what is taught and therefore